JustLeader69420/KnockioFFAdocs/docs/source/files.rst

    * - BloodOnDamage
      - Description pending
    * - RegenerateBlocks
-     - When on, the blocks will always go back up to 64 if you place them.
-When disabled, this behavior is disabled and you only have 64 blocks.
+     - When true, building blocks will always go back up to 64 when placed.
+When false, you only get 64 blocks.
    * - GainHealthOnKill
      - Description pending
    * - ShowDeathMessages